Mds2473/wai-website/pages/standards-guidelines/w3c-process.md

 ---
 # Translation instructions are after the "#" character in this first section.
-They are comments that do not show up in the web page.
+They are commenat do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"

 title: "How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute"